Table of Contents

 The Missouri Herpetological Atlas Project (MOHAP) was intiated in 1997 as a result of the desire to obtain and easily update detailed distribution maps for Missouri amphibians and reptiles.

 A database was established to serve as the basis for summarizing existing collection specimens, verifying new distribution records, and tracking changes in individual species distributions within the state.
 Qualification for inclusion in the database generally requires a catalogued voucher specimen housed in an institutional collection.
 However, in order to be valuable in tracking changes in the distribution of individual species, it is important to document historical records.
 Many of the specimens collected prior to 1960, most notably those reported by Julius Hurter and Paul Anderson, were documented by specimens that have since been lost or destroyed.
 In order to provide the most accurate picture of the distribution of the state's herpetofauna we have included literature records that we believe to be valid.
-Currently, the MOHAP database contains 31,495 entries representing the specimens housed in 34 museum collections and cited in 32 historical literature sources; 5,118 documented county records; 6,884 unique localities; and 12,866 unique species / locality combinations.
-The state's herpetofauna consists of 113 species.

 Project Plan